marklogic-community/grove-react-template/docs/GUIDE.markdown

 This indirection could cause some confusion.
 For example, Webpack is central to build processes, but you may be surprised to see that there is no `ui/webpack.config.js` file.
 Instead, create-react-app provides the necessary configuration.

-This optimizes away most maintainance of our build process over time and creates a common experience for developers across all Muir React apps.
+This optimizes away most maintainance of our build process over time and creates a common experience for developers across all Grove React apps.
 There are [many ways to customize](https://github.com/facebook/create-react-app/blob/master/packages/react-scripts/template/README.md) what is provided.
 If, however, you find that you need to separate from create-react-app, there is a [way to "eject"](https://github.com/facebook/create-react-app/blob/master/packages/react-scripts/template/README.md#npm-run-eject).
 Careful, though, because that is a one-way step: You will not be able to stay up-to-date with create-react-app updates over time.

 #### Styling (Look and Feel)

-Muir React components are styled using [Bootstrap 3](https://getbootstrap.com/docs/3.3/).
+Grove React components are styled using [Bootstrap 3](https://getbootstrap.com/docs/3.3/).
 There are [many](https://startbootstrap.com/) [themes](https://themes.getbootstrap.com/collections/all) [available](https://www.google.com/search?q=bootstrap+themes) to update the look-and-feel of standard Bootstrap classes.

 You could, of course, also provide your own custom CSS in `ui/src/index.css`.